Shiratsuyu-class destroyer: Operational history

 In November, Murasame, Yūdachi, Samidare, and Harusame took part in the first naval battle of Guadalcanal.
-During the action, Harusame and Yūdachi engaged the light cruiser USS Atlanta, each scoring hits, before being separated, Harusame played no further role in the battle, while Yūdachi took charge and badly damaged the heavy cruiser USS Portland with a torpedo hit that jammed her rudder and disabled her turret 3.
-However, she was later ambushed by the destroyer USS Sterett and disabled by shell hits, being abandoned and left to sink, later finished off by Portland's gunfire in a twist of revenge.
+Early into the action, Harusame helped to sink the destroyer USS Cushing before turning away from the battle.
+Yūdachi survived a gunfight with the light cruiser USS Juneau and hit her with three 5-inch (127 mm) shells, but she was later ambushed by the destroyer USS Sterett and disabled by shell hits, being abandoned and - after a failed scuttling attempt - finished off by gunfire from the heavy cruiser USS Portland.
 Murasame and Samidare joined the battle late, but charged the light cruiser USS Helena, both taking shell hits in turn, then helped to sink the destroyer USS Monssen.
-Only Samidare continued into the second battle, during which she fought in the initial action against the American destroyers, but does not appear to have scored any kills.
-Two weeks later, Kawakaze and Suzukaze engaged US cruisers at the battle of Tassafaronga, Suzukaze could not fire her torpedoes as she was forced to dodge torpedo spreads, but Kawakaze unleashed a full spread of 8 long lance torpedoes, two of which likely hit the heavy cruiser USS Northampton which sank over three hours.
+Only Samidare continued into the second battle, during which she engaged an American destroyer flotilla and torpedoed and sank the destroyer USS Walke.
+Two weeks later, Kawakaze and Suzukaze engaged US cruisers at the battle of Tassafaronga.
+Suzukaze could not fire her torpedoes as she was forced to dodge torpedo spreads, but Kawakaze unleashed a full spread of 8 type 93 torpedoes, one of which hit and crippled the heavy cruiser USS Pensacola.

-In December, Kawakaze and Suzukaze sank the US torpedo boat PT-44, with the usual transport and escort missions ensuing.
-With the start of 1943, Harusame was crippled by a torpedo from the submarine USS Wahoo which ignited her main battery and blasted off the entire forward half of the ship up to the main funnel.
-She was beached to avoid fully sinking and towed from Truk to Yokosuka and spent nearly a year under repair.
-In February, the Japanese decided to retreat from Guadalcanal, with 20 destroyers, including Kawakaze and Samidare, evacuating over 10,000 troops.
+In December, Kawakaze and Suzukaze sank the US patrol torpedo boat PT-44, with the usual transport and escort missions ensuing.
+With the start of 1943, Harusame was crippled by a torpedo from the submarine USS Wahoo which detonated her main battery and blasted off the entire forward half of the ship up to the main funnel.
+Harusame was beached to avoid fully sinking and was towed from Truk to Yokosuka and spent nearly a year being reconstructed.
+In February, the Japanese decided to retreat from Guadalcanal, with 20 destroyers, including Kawakaze, Murasame, and Samidare, evacuating over 10,000 troops.
 During the evacuation, Kawakaze sank the torpedo boats PT-37 and PT-111.
-In March, Murasame helped to sink the submarine USS Grampus, but was shortly afterwards caught by US warships at the battle of the Blackett Strait and was sunk by gunfire and at least one torpedo hit from the destroyer USS Waller.
+In March, Murasame helped to sink the submarine USS Grampus, but she was shortly afterwards caught by US warships at the battle of the Blackett Strait and sunk by gunfire from the light cruisers USS Denver and USS Montpelier.
 Days later, Samidare probably helped to sink the submarine USS Triton.
-The class would see almost exclusively troop transport missions until the 6th of July, when at the battle of Kula Gulf, Suzukaze scored 1 of the 3 torpedo hits that sank the light cruiser Helena.
+The class would exclusively see troop transport missions until the 6 July, when at the battle of Kula Gulf, Suzukaze helped to sink the light cruiser Helena.